ericrobolson/bitwig-scripts/ROADMAP.md

 - [ ] UX: Make side control buttons scene colors to help orient you.
 Make control buttons flash scene colors
 - [ ] Wire up deletion of clips.
 Make a double tap?
 - [ ] Add in 'menu' concept so you can modify volumes, pans, etc vs launching clips
+- [ ] Figure out a way to drive clip editing and arrangment editing with launchpad
 - [ ] Wire addition of new tracks
 - [ ] Add in quanitzation settings menu for track for launchpad.
 Maybe set under 'note'?
 Have it display text and use a slider.
 - [ ] Add in global stopping of project